ryanuber/slide.sh/README.md

     #!/bin/bash
     . ./slide.sh

     slide <<EOF
     !!center
     slide.sh
     Spend less time making slides
     https://github.com/ryanuber/slide.sh
     EOF

     slide <<EOF
-    By default, lines of text appear exactly as you define them.
+    By default, text appears exactly as you entered it.
     EOF

     slide <<EOF
     !!center
     Centering Text

     In any of your slides, you can insert a line that reads '!!center'.
 This will cause text in the following lines to be centered.

     !!nocenter
-    You can use '!!nocenter' at any time to stop centering lines, even in the middle of a slide.
+    You can use '!!nocenter' at any time to stop centering lines EOF
-    EOF

     slide <<EOF
     !!center
     You can use backticks or dollar-parenthesis to execute commands inside of the slide, like this:

     Today is \$(date +%A)

     evaluates to...

     Today is $(date +%A)
     EOF

     slide <<EOF
     !!center
     You can also use variables for repetetive information, like this:

     The current working directory is \$PWD

     evaluates to...

     The current working directory is $PWD
     EOF

     slide <<EOF
     !!center
     You can press 'q' at any time to quit gracefully out of the slide deck EOF

-    slide "Check out this custom action message" <<EOF !!center
+    slide 'Check out this custom action message' <<EOF !!center
     You can pass a string argument to 'slide' to define a custom action message, rather than the default 'next slide' message.
     EOF

     slide <<EOF
     You can add pauses inside of each slide for demonstrating things.
 You can advance slide rendering by pressing return.
 For example, in this slide, there